 The Violin Bows

-The piano and the violin are probably the hardest instruments to master.
+The violin is probably one of the hardest instruments to master.
 Especially the bow is posing many challenges, but at least part of that is not inherent but the result of a miss-match between modern strings and out-of-date wooden bows.

 The "modern" pernambuco bow was developed by F. X. Tourte in Paris around 1800.
-At that time only pure gut strings were played and concert halls were a fraction of todays size.
-Tourte and his successors made their bows to fit those strings and small halls perfectly.
+At that time only pure gut strings were played and concert halls were a fraction of today's size.
+Tourte and his successors made their bows to fit those gut strings and small halls perfectly.

 With the advent of large concert halls, steel core strings and metal windings, many bowmakers have tried to make stronger, more resilient bows, but failed because no suitable material could be found.
 Only with the advent of carbon fiber composites at the end of the 20th century this has changed dramatically.